Harry Potter Prefects Ranked: From Useless To Godlike

 8. Draco Malfoy

-Draco Malfoy and Pansy Parkinson abused their positions, much to Hermione Granger’s chagrin, by being uncharacteristically strict towards first years and deducting points from students who did not agree with them.
+Draco Malfoy and Pansy Parkinson took advantage of their roles, much to Hermione Granger’s dismay, by excessively disciplining first-year students and punishing those who disagreed with them.

-During his fifth year, he was made a prefect of his residence and a member of the Inquisitorial Squad, at the end of which his father was detained in Azkaban following the Battle of the Department of Mysteries.
+In his fifth year, he was appointed a prefect of his house and became part of the Inquisitorial Squad.
+By the end of that year, his father was imprisoned in Azkaban after the events at the Department of Mysteries.

 7. Ron Weasley